What to do before travelling abroad for the first time

 Draw up a packing list

 While chucking pieces from your wardrobe randomly into your suitcase is fine for some, you may need a bit more of an organised approach when travelling abroad.
-Try to take clothes that can be worn with multiple other items or for more than one occasion (e.g. a day tour and a nice dinner) and that won't wrinkle or need ironing.
+Try to take clothes that all come from a cohesive colour scheme, that can be worn with multiple other items or for more than one occasion (e.g. a day tour and a nice dinner) and that won't wrinkle or need ironing.

 Create a sub-section in your list for items you will be packing last minute and your carry-on bag (you can see my tips for what to pack in your hand luggage here).
 Things that are often forgotten are small but important - think device chargers, toothbrushes, pajamas and contact lens cases.